Lifestyle Changes to Embrace When You Become a Surrogate

 Balancing Work, Family, and Surrogacy Commitments

 Being a surrogate often means juggling your own family, your job, and the unique responsibilities of carrying someone else’s child.
 It’s okay to ask for flexibility from your employer, lean on your partner or support network, and set boundaries when needed.
+Elevate’s surrogate pay and benefits are also designed to help ease this balance, offering meaningful support as you navigate work, family, and your surrogacy journey.

 The surrogacy journey is beautiful, but it’s also a commitment.
 Make space in your schedule for appointments, self-care, and communication with the intended parents.